-If you’re the kind of camper that just can’t live without a Sunday roast with all of the trimmings, then the next product on our best campervan cookers list will be right up your street.
+If you’re the kind of camper that just can’t live without a Sunday roast with all of the trimmings, then the next product will be right up your street.
 The NJ CO-01 might sound like a distant relation of C3-PO’s for those of you into retro gaming and movies, but it’s actually a super-slick oven that has a two hob burner attached to it.
 It’s portable as well, so you can always carry it outside and cook in a forest or under the stars if the feeling takes you.

 The NJ CO-01 makes cooking Christmas dinner on the go an absolute breeze, and it can reach up to 300-degrees centigrade!
 That’s definitely hot enough to create the perfect roast potatoes, and the oven space itself is plenty big enough for a prize turkey or ‘